jmiseikis/INF3480_2018/ROS_VM_Connection_Instructions.md

 ## !!!IMPORTANT!!! - Power off and virtual machine state - Make Backups of your Catkin Workspace

-Due to security risks the administration rights are not given, so "sudo" commands will not work. **Furthermore, the state of the virtual machine after shutting down or connection breaking might not be saved!** So it's very important for you to make backups of your work before ending the session! **The best option is to make backup of your whole catkin workspace**.
+Due to security risks the administration rights are not given, so "sudo" commands will not work. **Furthermore, the state of the virtual machine after shutting down or connection breaking might not be saved!** So it's very important for you to make backups of your work before ending the session! **The best option is to make backup of your whole catkin_ws/src workspace**.

 We recommend to use git, but just transferring the whole catkin workspace to your own computer is good enough as well.
+As UiO students, you should have your private UiO github accounts.
+Guide: http://www.uio.no/tjenester/it/maskin/filer/versjonskontroll/github.html